supercontainers/hpc-containers-survey/_posts/2024-05-16-two-thousand-twenty-four.md

 {% assign counts = site.data.cleaned.containers-in-hpc-2024["What is your primary environment?"].counts %}
 {% include graphs/pie.html counts=counts divid="chart_environment_2024" %}

-Most of you are in academia, followed by Commercial environments and national laboratories and even consulting.
+Most of you are in academia, followed by commercial environments and national laboratories and even consulting.
 This is both an expected result and fantastic to see the diversity of our community.

 <p class="team team-summary team-summary-large">Container usage in HPC spans academia, national labs, industry, and beyond.</p>